christianityorigins/website/books/_posts/2024-08-13-on-the-origins-of-christianity.md

 ---
 layout: post
-title: "On the Origins of Christianity"
+title: "Book I: On the Origins of Christianity"
 date: 2024-08-13
 categories: books
 ---